Geoffrey M. Footner: Business and Farming Career

-Career as a Writer Historian
+Writing Career

 Footner continued to write papers on Bay pollution, sailing and articles about the Chesapeake Bay and the history of the sailing craft.
 His first published book, titled The Last Generation: A History of a Chesapeake Shipbuilding Family, is the story of five generations of the Davis family shipwrights, and in particular the M. M. Davis & Company of Solomons Island, Maryland, whose owner Clarence E. Davis built yachts for many designers of the 1920s and 30s, including Philip Rhodes, Charles D. Moyer, John G. Alden, and Sparkman & Stephens.
 The book contains the photographs of Morris Rosenfeld, Edwin Levick and Robert Knudsen.

 Footner's second book, Tidewater Triumph: The Development and Worldwide Success of the Chesapeake Bay Pilot Schooner., concerns a small 18th Century wooden ferry and pilot boat which grew into a family of sailing vessels at the close of the age of commercial wooden sailing vessels, including private armed cruisers and naval brigs and schooners for the American, British, French, Swedish and Danish navies, merchant, slave and opium schooners.
 Footner relates finding the plans of USS Enterprise at the Arsenal (shipyard) in Venice where it underwent an overhaul in 1805.
 The book contains illustrations and extensive documentation.

 Footner's third book is USS Constellation: From Frigate to Sloop of War, a history of the frigate USS Constellation, including three centuries of operational history, and four major rebuilds of its hull at naval yards.
 Footner argued that the Constellation of today is essentially the same ship that was launched in Baltimore Harbor in 1797.
+However, Footner's assertion has been proven false by numerous historical and forensic investigations.
+In 1991, a thorough investigation involving the navy, the Federal Bureau of Investigation, and the Bureau of Alcohol, Tobacco, and Firearms concluded that Constellation and the original frigate are two different ships and that the documents that had been formerly used to substantiate claims that the frigate and sloop were the same ship had been forged.
+In 2013, historian C. Herbert Gilliland wrote, "For much of the twentieth century, this ship [1854 sloop of war Constellation] was believed to be the 1797 frigate Constellation.
+In fact, however, when the 1797 frigate was being dismantled at the Gosport Navy Yard near Norfolk, Virginia, work was beginning on the 1854 sloop, likely reusing some timber from the old ship in building this very new one.
+The misidentification was maintained by deliberate deception, apparently to enhance the likelihood of the ship's being preserved as a historic relic.
+Naval records and the evidence from the extant ship's hull, though, make it clear that the vessel floating today dates from 1854."